U.S. and ROK Committed to Maintaining Ironclad Alliance

-Members of Republic of Korea Ministry of Defense, United Nations Command, Combined Forces Command, U.S. Forces Korea, and 2nd Infantry Division/ROK-U.S. Combined Division stand together at 2ID Headquarters’ Hall of Heroes, Republic of Korea, March 16, 2022.
-Minister Suh, Wook, Republic of Korea Minister of National Defense, visited Camp Humphreys to thank U.S. Forces Korea and United Nations Command for their unwavering commitment to maintaining peace and security of the Korean peninsula.
-(U.S. Army photo by Staff Sgt.
-Kris Bonet).
+Defense Minister Suh Wook, Ministry of National Defense, visited United States Army Garrison - Humphreys to thank United States Forces Korea and United Nations Command for their unwavering commitment to maintaining peace and security of the Korean peninsula today.

+Gen. Paul J. LaCamera, United Nations Command/Combined Forces Command/United States Forces Korea Commander, hosted Minister Suh as they toured several different USFK facilities and visited with military units that protect and defend the ROK.

+“Today was a great opportunity to thank Minister Suh for his tireless support and dedication to strengthening the ROK-U.S. Alliance,” said LaCamera.

 |Date Taken: